 Our primary goal in ACHIEVE is to strengthen the girls’ academic success by engaging them in year round enhanced learning opportunities.
 We accomplish this by providing all girls with daily homework assistance as well as one-on-one or small group tutoring when needed.
 During summer break, ACHIEVE combats “summer learning loss” through experiential and social activities that promote academic development.
-ACHIEVE also includes educational field trips throughout the year.
-Lastly, ACHIEVE provides intensive reading support for girls who are reading below grade level.
+ACHIEVE provides intensive reading support for girls who are reading below grade level.
 Our secondary goal is to provide life-changing unconditional support and positive relationships for our girls that promote self-confidence and a willingness to learn.

 Is your child a struggling reader?

 ACHIEVE’s guided reading program is research driven and geared towards K-3rd grade girls who are reading below grade level.
 The girls meet in their small groups three times a week for 45 minutes of reading and writing instruction.
-Sometimes Ms. Lisa’s dog, Charlie, joins the group so the girls can practice reading with expression.
-The girls are tested every six weeks to track their progress; parents receive these results as well as regular communication about how to support their child.
-If you believe your child would benefit from ACHIEVE’s guided reading program, please email Ms. Lisa about testing your child.
+If you believe your child would benefit from ACHIEVE’s guided reading program, please email Ms. Lynn about testing your child.

 |United Way of North Central Florida As a United Way Partner, Girls Place receives funds to support our ACHIEVE Program.
 When you support United Way, you help support local girls|